-There are other less common indications as well for the removal of gallbladder.
-One of the common complications of gallbladder removal is diarrhea which occurs due to ineffective regulation of the flow of bile from the liver to the intestine.
-One should modify the diet after gallbladder removal to prevent the complications of gallbladder removal especially diarrhea.
+While gallstones the most common reason for cholecystectomy, there are other less common indications for the removal of the gallbladder as well, including being at risk of gallbladder cancer.
+One of the more common complications of gallbladder removal surgery is diarrhea, which occurs due to ineffective regulation of the flow of bile from the liver to the intestine.
+It is important that people modify their diet after gallbladder removal, in order to prevent complications of gallbladder removal — especially diarrhea.

-Cholecystectomy is the procedure by which gallbladder is removed.
-It can be done by either the open method or by laparoscopic method.
+Cholecystectomy is the procedure during which the gallbladder is removed.
+It can be done by either using the open method or by using the laparoscopic method.
 In the open method, a large incision is made just below the rib cage to open the abdomen and the gallbladder is removed.
-In the laparoscopic method, four small incisions are made on the abdomen and slender tubes are introduced through it with which the gallbladder is removed.
-The laparoscopic method is the commonly employed method to remove gallbladder.
+In the laparoscopic method, four small incisions are made on the abdomen and slender tubes are introduced through it, with which the gallbladder is removed.
+The laparoscopic method is now the most commonly employed method to remove the gallbladder.
 About 700.000 cholecystectomies are done every year in the United States.

-In a normal individual, the bile is secreted by the liver.
-It flows through the bile duct in to the small intestine where it helps in the digestion and absorption of fat.
+In a normal individual, bile is secreted by the liver.
+It flows through the bile duct into the small intestine, where it aids digestion and the absorption of fat.
 When the individual is not taking food, the bile flows in to the gallbladder where it is stored and concentrated.
-When the individual eats, especially a fatty meal, the gallbladder contracts and the bile flows through the bile duct in to the small intestine.
-In the upper small intestine it helps in the digestion and absorption of fat.
+When the individual eats, especially a fatty meal, the gallbladder contracts and bile flows through the bile duct into the small intestine.
+In the upper small intestine, it helps in the digestion and absorption of fat.
 After the fat is digested and absorbed, bile salts are absorbed from the terminal potion of the small intestine.
-In individuals in whom gallbladder is removed, the bile is not stored and it flows directly in to the small intestine.
-The upper small intestine to some extent tries to store bile till it is utilized for the digestion o fat.
+In individuals in whom the gallbladder is removed, the bile is not stored and it flows directly into the small intestine.
+The upper small intestine tries, to some extent, to store bile until it is utilized for the digestion o fat.

-But the excess bile salts are too much for the terminal small intestine to absorb and some amount of bile salts escape in to the large intestine.
-The bile salts irritate the colon and this result in diarrhea.
+The excess bile salts are too much for the terminal small intestine to absorb, and some of the bile salts escape in to the large intestine.
+The bile salts irritate the colon and this results in diarrhea.

-Person with gallbladder disease are usually instructed to avoid food rich in fat.
+People with gallbladder disease are usually instructed to avoid food rich in fat.
 This is because fatty food either precipitates the symptoms of gallbladder disease or worsens the symptoms.
 Once a diseased gallbladder is removed, the symptoms which are precipitated by a fatty meal usually do not occur.
-So most of the times, the surgeon who operates on the individual does not give advice regarding any specific diet after gallbladder removal.
+So most of the time, the surgeon who operates on the individual does not give advice regarding any specific cholecystectomy diet after gallbladder removal.

-But many individuals who undergo gallbladder removal experience the complication such as diarrhea following gallbladder removal.
+Many individuals who undergo gallbladder removal still experience complications such as diarrhea following gallbladder removal, however.
 Studies have shown that ten to thirty percent of patients who undergo gallbladder removal suffer from diarrhea.
-This complication of diarrhea will subside on its own over a period of time in some individuals.
-But this may persist for years and subside very slowly.
-As mentioned earlier the bile flow is not regulated and the excess bile salts entering the colon cause diarrhea.
+This complication of diarrhea will subside on its own over a period of time in some individuals, but it may persist for years and subside very slowly.
+As mentioned earlier , the bile flow is not regulated and excess bile salts entering the colon cause diarrhea.

-In a normal individual who has an intact gallbladder the secretion and flow of bile is under the control of a hormone called cholecystokinin.
+In a normal individual who has an intact gallbladder, the secretion and flow of bile is under the control of a hormone called cholecystokinin.
 Once the gallbladder is removed, this hormone no longer controls the flow of bile.
 It has been found that after gallbladder removal the flow of bile is continuous.
-Moreover the 24 hours bile output is more in persons who have had their gallbladder removed than in those who have intact gallbladder.
-The increased amount of bile salts thus secreted enters the large intestine causing diarrhea.
+Moreover, the 24 hour bile output is increased in persons who have had their gallbladder removed compared to those who have an intact gallbladder.
+The increased amount of bile salts thus secreted enters the large intestine, causing diarrhea.

 Bile salts are required for digestion and absorption of fat.
 If an individual who has undergone surgery for gallbladder removal eats a meal rich in fat, the fat may not get digested well as the secretion of bile does not occur in an appropriate way.
 Since fat is not digested well and absorbed, a fatty meal may result in fatty diarrhea.
 Studies have shown that fat content of the stool is higher in individuals who have had their gallbladder removed.

-The first step in the diet plan after gallbladder removal is to eat smaller meals and avoid diet rich in fat.
+The first step in the diet plan after gallbladder removal is to eat smaller meals and to avoid a diet rich in fat.
 The amount of calories provided by fat should be limited to less than 30% of the total calories.
 Intake of saturated fat should be limited.
 Food should prepared by steaming and baking.
 Fried food should be avoided.
-Similarly processed food should also be avoided.
+Similarly, processed food should also be avoided.

-Improvement may be seen if BRAT diet is taken.
-BRAT diet is advised by doctors for relief of symptoms from any type of diarrhea.
-BRAT diet stands for banana, rice, applesauce and tea/toast.
-High fiber intake in addition to BRAT diet will provide relief from diarrhea and help pass well formed stools.
+Improvement may be seen if the BRAT diet is taken.
+The BRAT diet is advised by doctors for relief the of symptoms from any type of diarrhea.
+"BRAT" stands for "banana, rice, applesauce and tea/toast".
+High fiber intake in addition to the BRAT diet will provide relief from diarrhea and help pass well formed stools.